 With average temperatures of around 6ºC, Kyoto is cold in winter.
 Despite these low temperatures, it can be a good time to visit, as there’s little chance of rain.

 There’s also little chance of snow, so those hoping for a guarantee of a white winter in Kyoto may be disappointed.
-That said, if you’re lucky, and snow does indeed descend upon Kyoto in winter, it looks fantastic blanketed in a smattering of snow.
+That said, if you’re lucky, and snow does indeed descend upon Kyoto in winter, it makes the city look fantastic.

 Traditionally, winter is a season of illuminations.
 Kyoto embraces this in December’s Arashiyama Hanatouro, when thousands of lanterns light up sections of Kyoto, making the city even more magical than it usually is.
 New Year’s is also a great time to be in Kyoto – Japanese people love celebrating the coming of a new year, and celebrate in ways both modern and traditional.